-Our net revenues are derived mainly from the sales of computer-based digital, non-linear media editing systems and related peripherals, licensing of related software, and sales of related software maintenance contracts.
+Our net revenues are derived mainly from the sales of computer-based digital, nonlinear media editing systems and related peripherals, licensing of related software, and sales of related software maintenance contracts.
 This market has been, and we expect it to continue to be, highly competitive.
 A significant portion of these revenues is generated by sales near the end of each quarter, which can impact our ability to accurately forecast revenues on a quarterly basis.
 Increasingly, revenues are also being derived from sales of "solutions" encompassing multiple products and networking capabilities that enable users to share and manage media throughout a project or organization.
 Such solution sales may include training and installation services, as well as workflow management assistance, to be provided by us or a third party.
 Depending upon the complexity of the arrangement and the level of our involvement, the revenues resulting from these solution sales may be deferred for one or more quarters while the services are being performed.

-Net revenues increased 21.9% to \$112.2 million in the quarter ended March 31, 2003 from \$92.0 million in the same quarter of 2002.
-This increase primarily reflected increased demand across most product families in our Video and Film Editing and Effects ("Video") business driven in part by an increase in solution sales referenced above, although we did experience a decline in revenue from our Media Composer product family.
+Net revenues increased by \$7.2 million (6.8%) to \$113.3 million for the quarter ended June 30, 2003 from \$106.1 million for the same quarter in 2002.
+This increase occurred almost exclusively in our Video and Film Editing and Effects ("Video") segment and reflected increases from Avid Unity and Broadcast products (including those sold as part of large solutions described above) as well as sales of Media Composer Adrenaline.
 Revenue from our Professional Audio ("Audio") segment increased slightly.
-Revenue from the combined segments includes a positive currency effect of approximately \$5.2 million as compared to the quarter ended March 31, 2002 (assuming revenues for the quarter ended March 31, 2002 were expressed at current quarter exchange rates).
+Revenue from the combined segments includes a positive currency translation effect of approximately \$5.8 million as compared to the quarter ended June 30, 2002, assuming revenues for the quarter ended June 30, 2002 were expressed at current quarter exchange rates.